chaos-mesh/website/versioned_docs/version-2.6.2/expose-dashboard-with-ingress.md

-# Expose Chaos Dashbaord with Ingress
+# Expose Chaos Dashboard with Ingress

 At times, you may need to make the Chaos Dashboard accessible to external users, while placing it under the subpath of your current monitoring dashboard.